Terms and Conditions

 6. PROOF OF IDENTITY AND USE OF CREDIT REFERENCE AGENCIES

-Marsden Rawsthorn will generally use a facility known as Creditsafe to conduct the appropriate anti-money-laundering checks in respect of clients who are non-corporate individuals.
+Marsden Rawsthorn will generally use a facility known as Credas Technologies Ltd (“Credas”) to conduct the appropriate anti money-laundering checks in respect of clients who are non-corporate individuals.
 Where there is a need to assess the risk of granting credit to clients for the provision of legal services, we may also search the records of one or more licensed credit reference agencies to obtain information on you.
 These agencies may add details of our search and your application to the records they hold on you, whether or not your instruction proceeds, We may also add details of how your agreement operates with us to these records, including any defaults or failure to keep to the terms of your agreement and/or any failure to advise us of a change of address where a payment is overdue.
 Credit searches and other information provided to the credit reference agencies and fraud prevention agencies about you, and those with whom you are linked financially, may be used and disclosed by such agencies to other companies unrelated to us for the purposes mentioned above.
 Credit reference agencies will also use the information for statistical analysis about credit, insurance, and fraud.
-It the policy of Marsden Rawsthorn to make a charge (on which VAT is payable) to its clients to complete this formality.
-By accepting these Terms & Conditions you agree to pay to Marsden Rawsthorn its standard fixed charge (£10 for each individual) for checking this information through the Creditsafe facility.
+It is the policy of Marsden Rawsthorn to make a charge (on which VAT is payable) to its clients to complete this formality.
+By accepting these Terms & Conditions you agree to pay to Marsden Rawsthorn its standard charge (£15 plus VAT for each individual) for checking this information through the Credas facility.

 Marsden Rawsthorn may also use credit reference agencies for the following additional permitted purposes: